Educational Funding Opportunities

 Funding examples include: Equipment in the lab that encourages structural engineering learning; expenses for travel to conferences, workshops, site visits with a structural engineering emphasis; learning materials used in the classroom to demonstrate concepts related to structural engineering; incentives for faculty to redesign courses with more hands-on activities, etc.

 You will work alongside the Sterling Ranch development team for 10 weeks in the summer.
-A variety of learning opportunities are available related to transporation, water, geotechnical, and more.
+A variety of learning opportunities are available related to transportation, water, geotechnical, and more.
 This is a paid summer internship with housing assistance if needed.
+Please complete and submit the Internship Application form by January 15, 2024 to be considered.

 The School of Engineering is a member to the KEEN Network, The Kern Entrepreneurship Education Network.
 The mission of KEEN is to graduate engineers with an entrepreneurial mindset (EM) so they can create personal, economic, and societal value through a lifetime of meaningful work.